j9ac9k/fbs-slides/slides.md

 ## More considerations

-- windows installers can only be created on windows machines
+- Windows installers can only be created on windows machines
   - same with macOS and linux
-- ubuntu needs a `fpm` to make the .deb packages
+- Ubuntu needs a `fpm` to make the .deb packages
-- windows needs `pypiwin32`, Windows10 SDK, Visual C++ redistributables and `NSIS`
+- Windows needs `pypiwin32`, Windows10 SDK, Visual C++ redistributables and `NSIS`
-- really annoying to setup a bunch of VMs and do manually
+- Really annoying to setup a bunch of VMs and do manually

 ## Runs from source != executable will run

 ::: incremental

-- executable creation may not grab your dependencies correctly, or something else can go wrong, some examples include
+- Executable creation may not capture your dependencies correctly, or something else can go wrong
   - with NumPy 1.17.0 pyinstaller did not grab `numpy.random.common`
   - SciPy 1.3.1 → 1.3.2+ had Windows based .dll's relocated, pyinstaller did not grab them
   - app referencing the current git commit hash